 Researchers found these visits to nature (especially those to protected sites and to coastal and rural green settings) were associated with both greater feelings of relaxation and refreshment but also stronger emotional connections to the natural world.
 Interestingly it was discovered that visits longer than 30 minutes were associated with a better connection and subsequently had greater psychological benefits.

-Socioeconomic status was also found not to be a factor in enjoyment of nature, demonstrating the importance of providing free or affordable entrance to sites.
+Socioeconomic status was also found not to be a factor in the enjoyment of nature, demonstrating the importance of providing free or affordable entrance to sites.
 This will help prevent socioeconomic inequality in accessing nature.

-Lead author of the paper Dr Kayleigh Wyles, who undertook the research while at Plymouth Marine Laboratory and is now Lecturer in Environmental Psychology at the University of Surrey said, ‘We’ve demonstrated for some time that nature can be beneficial to us, but we’re still exploring how and why.
+Lead author of the paper Dr Kayleigh Wyles, who undertook the research while at Plymouth Marine Laboratory and is now lecturer in Environmental Psychology at the University of Surrey said, ‘We’ve demonstrated for some time that nature can be beneficial to us, but we’re still exploring how and why.
 Here we have found that our mental well-being and our emotional bond with nature may differ depending on the type and quality of an environment we visit.

 ‘These findings are important as they not only help unpick the mechanisms behind these psychological benefits, but they can also help to prioritise the protection of these environments and emphasise why accessibility to nature is so important.’

-Professor Mel Austen, Head of the Sea and Society Science Area at Plymouth Marine Laboratory said, ‘It was surprising to learn that the extent of protection of marine environments also affects the extent of mental health benefits that people gain from their interactions with the sea.
+Professor Mel Austen, head of the Sea and Society Science Area at Plymouth Marine Laboratory said, ‘It was surprising to learn that the extent of protection of marine environments also affects the extent of mental health benefits that people gain from their interactions with the sea.

 ‘People’s health is likely to become an increasingly important aspect to consider as we manage our coasts and waters for the benefit of all users.’